Camping

 illnesses that could occur while camping, including hypothermia,

-frostbite, heat reactions, dehydration, altitude sickness, insect
+frostbite, heat reactions, dehydration, altitude sickness,

-stings, tick bites, snakebite, blisters, hyperventilation.
+insect stings, tick bites, snakebite, blisters, and

 2.

-Learn the Leave No Trace Seven Principles and the Outdoor Code, and explain
+Learn the Leave No Trace Seven Principles and the Outdoor Code, and

-principles on your next outing.
+these principles on your next outing.

 3.